All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - I Owe You My Life: Hatchan saved his life when he was a kid.
 That might be why he offered to coat the Thousand Sunny for the journey to Fish-Man Island for free, after Luffy saved Hatchan's life at the slave auction.

-- Ki Attacks: He's an Old Master of all forms of Haki, and is also the one who taught Luffy how to use it.
+- Ki Manipulation: He's an Old Master of all forms of Haki, and is also the one who taught Luffy how to use it.

 - Living Legend: Called as one by Usopp.
 He's the First Mate of the legendary crew, he's still alive, and he's still badass enough to take on the likes of Kizaru.